I am on OPT. What are the details about the 90 day unemployment rule while I am on OPT?

 How do I transfer next semester?

 We will need you to submit a copy of your acceptance letter and a signed Transfer Statement of Understanding as soon as possible.
 Your transfer must be completed within 60 days of the last day you attended OCC.
 Please do not wait until the last minute.
-If you plan to travel outside the U.S. before classes start at the new school, you will need to get the I-20 from the new school before you enter the U.S.
+If you plan to travel outside the U.S. before classes start at the new school, you will need to get the I-20 from the new school before you enter the U.S. If you did OPT from OCC and want to transfer, we will also need a copy of your OPT card and a verification of employment dates/hours/job letter from your employer.

 Something really bad happened to me or my family and I am having trouble in my classes.